ceejbot/soulsy/README.md

 Remaining before I release:

-- [ ] Figure out what I'm doing wrong with translation files.
-UTF-16 LE, one tab.
-What else?
 - [ ] I18n: fonts.
 - [ ] Is there an official way to show a textual feedback message in SkyUI?
 - [ ] Make a *good-looking* layout.
 Find a designer if necessary.